uptechteam/fe-cookbook/state-management/redux-toolkit/rtk-query.md

 All of our data will be stored on an outside server.
 For this purpose we use JSON server library.
 This is a very simple API server that we can use to store any kind of data.
 So on the server, we're going to have a list of users albums and photos.
 And we're going to make requests to fetch those lists and store them inside of our Redux store.

 And then once they're inside of our store, of course, we're going to access that data inside of React Component and render the list of users albums or photos out.

+🚨 Here we use Async Thunk functions (Redux Toolkit) to handle users and RTK Query to handle albums and photos. 🚨

 [Demo](https://codesandbox.io/p/sandbox/confident-farrell-93xx5j) with the source code.